 Interest and Desire go hand in hand, because interest will develop into desire, which has intent.
-Your goal here is to give your reader enough compelling evidence that life will be better with this product or service.
-You want you reader to be able to picture how the solution that you offer will make their life easier in some way.
+Your goal here is to give your reader enough compelling evidence that life will be better with this product.
+You want you reader to be able to picture how your solution will make their life easier in some way.

 You need to appeal to your readers felt needs

 Let them know what the benefits are and how it will make their life easier of better in some way.
-Be sure to use emotional words that speak to the solution or are inspiring in some way, like: easy, fulfilled, balanced, liberated, or unburdened.
+Be sure to use emotional words that speak to the solution.
+Or use inspiring words in your copy, like: easy, fulfilled, balanced, liberated, or unburdened.

 In the example above, Mary may need a bit of convincing that an ebook of 75 slow cooker recipes will help her get organized at dinnertime.
 Offering a recipe ebook that comes with a shopping list goes further.
 And going one step further, you might include a list of ways to organize the food and do a weekly meal prep (prepping freezer meals for later in the week, for example).